codesandbox/codesandbox-client/packages/homepage/content/changelog/1-5-0/index.md

 #### Features

-1. We now use the Monaco editor adding support for IntelliSense, so you can use Peek Definition, Go to Definition, Find all References etc.
+1. We now use the Monaco editor adding support for IntelliSense, so you can use Peek Definition, Go to Definition, Find all References, etc.
-2. ESLint, Prettier and Emmet.io are now built in to the editor
+2. ESLint, Prettier, and Emmet.io are now built into the editor
 3. For React, we've added support for react-error-overlay for clear error descriptions and fix suggestions
 4. You can open the editor and the preview while offline